Jaleshwar: Lifestyle

-Temperature highly affects the lifestyle of Jaleshwar.
-Due to extreme heat in summer season, people wear light cotton clothes and rarely come out during the day time.
-While in the winter season, the temperature may drop to 10-15 °C during which people wear thick woollen clothes.
+Temperature affects the lifestyle of Jaleshwar.
+Due to extreme heat in summer season, people wear light cotton clothes and rarely come out during the daytime.
+In the winter season, the temperature may drop to 10-15°C during which people wear thick woolen clothes.

-Restaurants and hotels in Jaleshwar are famous for its samosas, chaat, golgappas, dahibada, momos (Nepalese-style Dumplings), sekuwa (roasted spiced-meat).
+Restaurants and hotels in Jaleshwar are known for their samosas, chaat, golgappas, dahibada, momos (Nepalese-style dumplings), sekuwa (roasted spiced-meat).
 Samosas, chaat, katti roll, golgappas and sekuwa from Jaleshwar are considered to be the most delicious in this region.
-It is also famous for peeda (milk item).
+It is also known for peeda (a milk item).

 The city also has religious significance.
 Jaleshwarnath Temple is a renowned temple for Hindu devotees in the country as well as those from nearest border cities of India.

 Geography

 Jaleshwar is located in the Mahottari District in the south-eastern Region of Nepal (Terai region), with a total population of 23533.
 The climate is subtropical and the temperature varies between a maximum of 42 °C and minimum of 12 °C. People of jaleshwor wear dhoti kurta pajama and women wear Saree blouse.
 Due to the Indian border, there are many people attract in western culture.